 Students will observe sources of litter and be able to distinguish the two types of pollution, point and non-point source.
 Students will learn how litter is carried to waterways.
-Students will participate in a cleanup at McKellar Lake that is in the McKellar Lake-Nonconnah Creek basin of the Mississippi River Watershed.
+Students will participate in a cleanup at McKellar Lake (Nonconnah Creek Watershed).
 Students may alternatively participate in a cleanup at Alonzo Weaver Park and storm drain marking in the neighborhood.
 Litter collected will be divided by recyclable and non-recyclable, counted and/or weighed, and recorded.
 From this, students will be asked to determine the decomposition times of each type of trash and what percentage of the trash is recyclable.
 Students will be able to learn and identify proper disposal methods for each type of trash gathered.
 (Location: Corner of Jack Carley Causeway and W. Trigg Ave: Latitude 35.11186428, Longitude -90.07940314, and/or Alonzo Weaver Park: Latitude 35.05759999, Longitude -90.08866099 (Approximate duration 1.5 hours)